anna-filou/anna-filou.github.io/now.md

 * 👫👭 I spend quality time with my friends every week
 * ⛸️ I started roller skating (coming from a background of ice skating)!
 * 👨‍💻 I got a full-time job I enjoy
+* 🇯🇵 My Japanese has improved to the point where I can play Japanese games and roughly understand what's going on 😅

+Life can be really bad.
+And really good.
+It'll always be like that.